p3lli/pointdexter/README.md

 of points, given the top left point (`Latitude` and `Longitude`), a `Distance` in km,
 the number of points in a row (`Width`) and the number of points in a column (`Height`).

-Every subsequent couple of points in the same row have distance `2*Distance`, while
+Every subsequent couple of points in the same row have distance `Distance`, while
-every subsequent couple of points in the same (zig-zag) column have distance `sqrt(2)*Distance`.
+every subsequent couple of points in the same (zig-zag) column have distance `Distance/sqrt(2)`.

 ## Endpoints
 ```